Frequently Asked Questions about Storm Chasing

 How many tornadoes do you see on a typical trip?

 Hopefully at least one, but we can't guarantee it.
 Sometimes the weather pattern is simply unfavorable for tornadoes, even in May and June.
-And, most tornadoes are short lived, so they can be difficult to catch even when the pattern is favorable.
+Plus, most tornadoes are short lived, so they can be difficult to catch even when the pattern is favorable.
 We average more than one tornado per trip, but this means that there are trips where we see four and others where we see zero.

 How close do you get to tornadoes?